press-any-key-tech/tcp-dummy-services/README.md

 Some time ago, I had to conduct a proof of concept to determine the best way to publish several dozen services, of different types, on the internet: HTTP, WebSocket, and TCP in general.

-Testing with the production services was almost impossible since, at that time, they were published on-premises and would require, as a first step, publishing those same services in a cloud environment.
+Testing with the production services was almost impossible because they were published on-premises and would require, as a first step, publishing those same services in a cloud environment.

 The best way to test how to configure internet connectivity securely, in this case, is to use simulated services that cover the types of connectivity to be tested.